One Piece at a Time: Creating a More Perfect Video Workflow

 It took 7,882 distinct tasks to build a Ford car, and he divided the number by the physical and mental capabilities of his workforce.
 “Strong, able-bodied men and practically physically perfect men” were required for 949 jobs; 670 could be done by “legless men,” 2,637 by “one-legged men,” 2 by “armless men,” 715 by “one-armed men,” and 10 by “blind men.”
 The remainder required able-bodied workers, but of “ordinary physical and mental development.”

 Ford’s ability to visualize a complex job, break it down by sequence and task for maximum efficiency, and transmute his vision into endlessly repeatable action proved peerless in the annals of modern industry, and it shaped a century of mass production.
-If Ford could be legitimately accused of treating machines like living things and treating human beings like machines, he balanced the dehumanizing power of his coldly efficient assembly line with his insistence on paying his workers a living wage and with his remarkably holistic attention to building model communities for his employees (although, one might argue, he did this only to make them more productive machines).
+If Ford could be legitimately accused of treating machines like living things and treating human beings like machines (not to mention leaving human women out of the equation entirely), he balanced the dehumanizing power of his coldly efficient assembly line with his insistence on paying his workers a living wage and with his remarkably holistic attention to building model communities for his employees (although, one might argue, he did this only to make them more productive machines).

 But Ford’s assembly line also proved monumentally inflexible.
 In 1927, when more feature-rich competitors had rendered the spartan Model T obsolete, Ford’s famed Dearborn plant went dark for 8 months to undergo the $250 million overhaul necessary to manufacture the new Model A. Human workers seemed to have been the line’s only interchangeable parts.